 The best time to see the Great Migration—one of the grandest wildlife spectacles on Earth, with more than 2 million wildebeest and zebra on the move and predators lurking nearby—is July through September, and the best place to be is in the Masai Mara National Reserve.
 There are more than 15 different river crossings in the Masai Mara (bottlenecks along the migration route where the animals must avoid hungry crocodiles and lions), with great names like Smelly Crossing, Rekero Crossing, Football Crossing, Helicopter Crossing, and Double Crossing.
 You need to be patient, and in the right location at the right time of day.
 To increase your odds, consider staying at two camps in different locations.

-Learn more in our Insider’s Guide to The Great Migration in Kenya and Tanzania, and plan your trip through our site to be marked as a VIP and get the best possible trip.
+Learn more in our Insider’s Guide to The Great Migration in Kenya and Tanzania, and use Wendy’s trip request form to be marked as a VIP and get the best possible trip.

 Great Barrier Reef Islands, Australia

 August brings clear blue skies, good visibility for divers and snorkelers, and calm seas (the wind dies down at the end of July).
 It’s also the best time to view wildlife: dwarf minke whales visiting the northern reefs, manta rays off Lady Elliott Island in the region’s southern zone, and humpback whales—including Migaloo, the world’s only known all-white humpback—on their annual migration to Antarctica.